nullset/hybrids-reflect/README.md

 ### Usage notes

 This plugin enables the developer to reflect `String`, `Number`, `Boolean`, `Array`, and `Object` data types to the DOM.
 The representation of that data in the DOM attribute is determined by its data type.
-As such, any reflected property must have a default value.
+Data type can either be derived from the default value, or, if no default value can be provided (due to it being unknown at instantiation) an explicit data type can be set manually.

 ```
 const MyComponent = {